 Cotter is a serene, peaceful community set in the rolling hills of the Ozark Mountains in Arkansas.
 This idyllic setting is home to young couples, lifelong residents and retirees, as well as being one of the hottest vacation destinations in the country.
 The mountain views are spectacular, especially in the fall when the Ozarks are painted with dramatic color.
 Long touted as one of the best places to vacation in the Midwest, Cotter and the Baxter County area have many employment opportunities.
-The boat-building empires of Bass Cat and Ranger Boats are just a stones throw away.
-These and other companies have realized what those living in the Cotter area have known for years - that the rivers and lakes of this area can also provide a great income.

 With a name like “Trout Capital USA,” it’s tough to talk about much of anything else other than fishing around these parts - but Cotter has so much more to offer!
 Not only does Cotter Public Schools offer quality education for students k-12, the area offers other educational opportunities, including Arkansas State University and Arkansas State University Technical College in Mountain Home, Ozarka College and more.

 People drive from all over the United States to enjoy the many adventures that await the outdoor enthusiast!
 Residents and visitors enjoy water sports like kayaking, canoeing and floating on the White River.
 Situated near two enormous lakes, Cotter is just a few minutes from the three rivers: the Buffalo National River, White River and North Fork River.
 Not only are the watersports spectacular, the fishing is world class.
 Whether looking to land striper, trout, walleye or bass, the waters in the Cotter area are always stocked.
 If residents are too busy to hit the Twin Lakes to fish, there are also several creeks that have fishing access.